Hamrock History, Family Crest & Coats of Arms

 Hamrock is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
 It comes from the Old French word amauri, which means work-rule or perhaps "valiant and diligent ruler."

 Early Origins of the Hamrock family

 The surname Hamrock was first found in Tours in Normandy, where the name was spelt D'Amery, or Amaury the delicate of Pontoisse, and they settled in England after the Norman Conquest in 1066.
 Consequently, the name was listed as in the Lating form, Haimericus in the Domesday Book.

 Early History of the Hamrock family

 This web page shows only a small excerpt of our Hamrock research.
-Another 80 words (6 lines of text) covering the years 1182, 1207, 1221, 1691, and 1788 are included under the topic Early Hamrock History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1182, 1207, 1221, 1691 and 1788 are included under the topic Early Hamrock History in all our PDF Extended History products and printed products wherever possible.

 Hamrock Spelling Variations